bpryor/bpryor.github.io/index.md

-I will try to express and communicate what I have leaned and what I *need* to learn about these dogs.
+I will try to express and communicate what I have learned and what I *need* to learn about these dogs.